damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 title: Support
 ---

-## Reaching the support group<a name="reach-support"></a>
+## Communication<a name="reach-support"></a>

 - [**Public Issue Tracker**](https://gitlab.com/gitlab-com/support/issues/); please use confidential issues for topics that should only be visible to team members at GitLab.
-NOTE: not for support requests themselves, but rather for issues that relate to the support group.
+NOTE: not for support requests, but for issues that relate to the support group.
 - [**Chat channel**](https://gitlab.slack.com/archives/support); please use the `#support` chat channel for questions that don't seem appropriate to use the issue tracker or the internal email address for.

 ## Other support pages